nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 [[portfolio](team/johndoe.md)]

 * Role: Testing
-* Responsibilities: Ensures the testing of the project is done properly and on dateTime
+* Responsibilities: Ensures the testing of the project is done properly and on time

 ### Chen Jianzhi